Saint Library

 Journey to Rome

-In his eighties, Polycarp traveled from Smyrna to Rome to meet with Pope Anicetus and debate the date of Easter — the Quartodeciman controversy — demonstrating his apostolic authority and the early Church's capacity to navigate profound disagreement without rupture.
+In his eighties, Polycarp traveled from Smyrna to Rome to meet with Pope Anicetus and debate the date of Easter — the Quartodeciman controversy — parting in peace despite their disagreement.

 155